shallomkanyori/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - **Task 7: Winning is only half of it.
 Having fun is the other half.** Write a function that prints the second half of a string, followed by a new line.
 If the number of characters is odd, print the last `n` characters where `n = (length_of_the_string - 1) / 2`.
 - **Task 8: Arrays are not pointers.** Write a function that prints the first `n` elements of an array of integers, separated by a comma and a space, followed by a new line.
 - **Task 9: strcpy.** Write a function that copies the string pointed to by `src`, including the terminating null byte (`\0`), to the buffer pointed to by `dest` and return the pointer to `dest`.

+- **Task 10: Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers.** Write a function that converts a string to an integer without using `long` or hard-coding special values.
+The number in the string can be preceded by an infinite number of characters.
+Take into account the `+` and `-` signs before the number.